demisto/content/Packs/MicrosoftWindowsEvents/README.md

  - The logs will be stored in the dataset named *microsoft_windows_raw*.
  - The pack currently supports the following data source: **Security (Provider "Microsoft-Windows-Security-*)**, **System**, **Application** and **Powershell**.

-To view logs only from the Windows Event log, apply either of the following filters to your datamodel query:
+To view logs only from the Windows Event log, apply any of the following filters to your datamodel query:
 * `| filter xdm.observer.type="Microsoft-Windows-Security-*"`
 * `| filter xdm.observer.type="Microsoft-Windows-TaskScheduler"`
 * `| filter xdm.event.type="System"`